A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 Some specific topics for clinical sessions may also include:

-• The clinical relationship from a Jungian (as opposed to Freudian or psychoanalytic) perspective.
+• The clinical relationship from a Jungian (as opposed to Freudian/ psychoanalytic) perspective.
 Presence, attunement, and creative expression.

-• Incorporating Western medical psychological diagnosis into a Jungian, non-pathological frame.
+• Incorporating Western medical psychological diagnosis into a Jungian frame.

 • Holding a safe container, boundaries, money + payment, scheduling, and cancellations.